5l1v3r1/WhatsSpy-Public-wiki/getting-started-rpi-image.markdown

 * **phonenumber** may only contain digits.
 Spaces, plus or any other special character are NOT accepted. *Example: 316732174*.
 * Press the request code.
 You will recieve a SMS with the activation code from WhatsApp.
 * Enter this code in **Step 2** (only the digits) and press confirm code.
-* Write down the password (it's the one-line of strange digits ending with an =).
+* Write down the password (it's the one-line of strange characters ending with an =).

 You have retrieved the WhatsApp secret!
 Now we can setup WhatsSpy Public.